 Since the microbiome is so complex and demodex mites interact with other bacterial and fungal cells, it is also important in treating to ensure that the cream base nurtures the entire microbiome.
 Thus, it must be free from harsh antimicrobial and antifungal preservatives, is of the correct pH and contains natural oils.

-If you would like more information or a product to treat your rosacea, the pharmacists at BCP will be able to give you advice.
+If you would like more information or a product to treat your rosacea, contact the pharmacists at Border Compounding Pharmacy.

 Comments will be approved before showing up.